varshithrevally/ByteCart/README.md

 # 🛒 ByteCart

-ByteCart is a modular Java application designed to streamline retail operations, offering robust inventory management, real-time billing, and receipt generation.
-Built with SQL integration via JDBC and structured around the MVC architecture, it enables clean separation of concerns and scalable CRUD functionality for enterprise-grade retail systems.
+ByteCart is a modular Java-based application designed to streamline retail operations for supermarkets.
+Built with robust SQL integration via JDBC and powered by XAMPP and Apache, it manages inventory, billing, and receipt generation with precision.

 ---